tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Clique:- a group of persons united by common interests

-Clock:- device which measures and shows time
+Clock:- device which measures and shows tim